JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ### **SOLVING THE *PERFORMANCE ANALYSIS* QUESTIONS**
 The first question is: *Which store generates the highest and lowest sales?*<br>
 The second question is: *What is the average store sales across all stores?*<br>
-What I did in this question is that I've created a simple table with 3 columns and 3 rows.<br>
+For this *Performance Analysis* questions, I made a table with three columns and rows.<br>
 - Column 1 is Metric (Highest Sales, Lowest Sales, Average Store Sales)<br>
 - Column 2 is Store ID (To identify which store holds the highest or lowest sales.)
 - Column 3 is Sales (Putting the amount of revenue collected by that store.)